IS THE BREWTUBERS HOMEBREW CLUB THE SAME AS A CLUB WHERE YOU MEET IN PERSON?

 ARE THERE WEEKLY/BI-WEEKLY/MONTHLY/ OR SEASONAL MEETINGS?

 Yes!
-See FAQ above, there are over 300 members who call themselves Brewtubers on this side of the globe, and a separate group in Europe with a much larger audience.
+See FAQ above, there are over 900 members who call themselves Brewtubers on this side of the globe, and a separate group in Europe with an equal sized audience.
 This is needed due to the vast time differences.
-With those large numbers, we need smaller separate groups to conduct micro meetings and post the video content for all to see.
-We currently do not have official schedules as they are ADHOC based on time, availability, and a member taking the initiative to set up a group video chat.
+Brewtubers here in the “states” conducts monthly meeting as mentioned above for all to join.
+Free members must sign up on brewtubers.com or be invited as a guest, Paid membership is allowed immediate access.

 ARE EVERYONE WHO POSTS VIDEOS ON YOUTUBE & OTHER SITES BREWTUBERS?